phebus/ui_test_framework/README.md

 ## To run: ##

-#### 1. Tests with tags.
+#### Tests with tags.
 These are ORed so all tests with any of these tags will run
-   `$ rake TAGS=@tag1,@tag2,@tag3`
+`rake TAGS=@tag1,@tag2,@tag3`

-#### 2. Tests with all tags specified.
+#### Tests with all tags specified.
 These are ANDed so only tests with all tags listed will run
-   `$ rake AND_TAGS=@tag1,@tag2,@tag3`
+`rake AND_TAGS=@tag1,@tag2,@tag3`

-#### 3. Specific feature file
+#### Specific feature file
-   `$ rake FEATURE=<path to feature file>/feature_file.feature`
+`rake FEATURE=<path to feature file>/feature_file.feature`

-#### 4. Specific scenario in a feature file
+#### Specific scenario in feature file
-   `$ rake FEATURE=<path to feature file>/feature_file.feature:<scenario line number>`
+`rake FEATURE=<path to feature file>/feature_file.feature:<line number of scenario>`

+#### Reports
+There are a few ways reports can be built.
+The default `run` task automatically builds a report.
+This will create the `test_report.html` file in the `output` directory.
+The `parallel` task (details below) also automatically builds the report.
+You can also run the default run.
+Reports are generated with the [report_builder gem](https://github.com/rajatthareja/ReportBuilder)

-#### 5. Other environment variable options
+#### Other environment variable options
-1. **BROWSER**=*browser name*
+* **BROWSER**=*browser name*

-    chrome, firefox, ie, opera, safari, phantomjs (provided they are installed or available on Browserstack or like service)
+  `chrome`, `firefox`, `ie`, `edge`, `safari` (provided they are installed and have their corresponding drivers)

-    Default is chrome
+  Default is `chrome`

+  NOTE: Development and testing is primarily done on the latest Chrome version.
+Other browsers and versions may act differently or fail completely.
+We are open to accepting changes that get others working as long as they don't significantly affect the tests with respect to how they perform in Chrome.
+More testing with other browsers would be greatly appreciated even.

-2. **SITE**=*environment to run against*
+    * **SITE**=*environment to run against*

-    Right now 'dev' and 'staging' are the only environments to run in.
+      The `SITE` env var corresponds with the target environment you want to run your tests against.
+This is accomplished by creating a config file for the env at at the very least and if necessary you can create a directory with the same name to further break down the environment into smaller units (apps, sites, etc.).

-    These are controlled by the yaml files in features/support/configs.
+      These are controlled by the yaml files in `features/support/configs`.
+At the very minimum there needs to be a `global.yml`.
+This ideally would contain information for any app being tested.
+As an example theres files here for a development, production, an qa environment.
-    This will load the global.yml and merge it with the named env.
+      Individual app configs belong in the `features/support/configs/<env>` Configs are loaded through the `EnvSettings` class by merging information from `global.yml`, `<env>.yml`, and all the app configs in the specific env folder.
-    These parameters are made available through EnvSettings.configs, a DeepStruct of the environment config file.
+      These parameters are made available through `EnvSettings.configs`, a `DeepStruct` of the environment config file.
       Used for describing predefined environment conditions (users, assets, etc.)

-3. **BS**=*true* **GRID**=*true*

-    Tests will run on Browserstack.
-Requires **BS_NAME** and **BS_KEY** to also be set to your user name and api key for Browserstack.
-    Also, **OS**, **OS_VERSION**, **DEVICE**, **BUILD_NAME**, **PROJECT_NAME**,
-    and **BROWSER_VERSION** are only applicable when running on Browserstack.
-    See [Browserstack Capabilities](https://www.browserstack.com/automate/capabilities) for acceptable values.
-    Also see [Browserstack Browsers and Platforms](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate) for list of browsers, platforms, and devices offered.
-It can be run on mobile emulators by sending **BROWSER**=*ipad* | *iphone* | *android* and **DEVICE**=*something from the list of devices on the above page* (if not included Browserstack will choose for you.
+        * Example:
+          To get the username and password for the example app in the qa environment when your `SITE` env var is set to `qa`.
+          `features/support/config/qa/example.yml`
+          ```
+          :login:
+            :username: test_user
+            :password: p4$$w0rd
+          ```
+          `EnvSettings.configs.example.login.username`
+          `EnvSettings.configs.example.login.password`
+        This allows you to have another `example.yml` in another environment with the same named config with different values, which allows you to run the same tests in either environment without changing the tests.

+* **HEADLESS**=*true*

+  Run in headless mode.
+Currently this is only supported for Chrome.

+* **DEBUG**=*true*

+  Set Selenium logging to debug mode.
+Debug notices will be sent to STDOUT

+* **STEP**=*true*

+  Pause execution after each step, press Enter to continue

+#### Remote
+This framework supports 2 remote grids, Zalenium (Selenium 3), and Selenium 4.
+In order to run against a remote grid you will need to set the `ZAL` or `SE4` env variable to `true` and set the `HUB_ADDR` (without the `http://`) and the `HUB_PORT` env variables to point to the desired grid address.

+Previously there was a class for Browserstack and I've experimented with Sauce and other vendor grids so any of these are easily addable.

-#### 5. Docker
+#### Docker

 You can build and run these tests in a Docker container.
-By itself this doesn't achieve much except the ability to run tests without having to worry about prerequisites on your machine (other than Docker of course).
-This was added primarily to be used in a Jenkins CI environment to run against Browserstack (or other 3rd party Selenium vendor), however you can still override these things.
+This is also the quickest way to get going.

+To build:

+`docker build -t <build_name> <path or url to repo>` Build the default container

+Another way to run the tests is inside the container with headless Chrome.
+The image is built with chrome and chromedriver installed.
+Setting the **`HEADLESS`** env variable to `true` will trigger this mode.
+This is not to be used in conjunction with Zalenium testing.
+Also note that headless Chrome is still relatively new and you may run into issues that you might not see running in regular Chrome or another browser.

+Example:

+`docker run -e HEADLESS=true -e TAGS=@manage_smoke -t <build_name>`

+I will attempt to keep the container up to date with the latest chromedriver however it's possible you may want to build it with a different version.
+You can rebuild it and pass a different version number like this:

+`docker build --build-arg CD_VERSION=<chromedriver version> -t <build_name> <path or url to repo>`

-#### 6. Parallel Testing
+#### Parallel Testing

-There is a rake task to run parallel tests.
+There is a rake task to run parallel tests, `rake parallel`.
 By default this will launch a cucumber process per feature file per number of cpus on the system it is running.
 You can override this by setting **NUM_PROCS** to the desired number of parallel processes.

-#### 7. Parallel Testing with Docker Compose

-There is a docker-compose.yml file which defines a selenium hub and nodes, and the browser tests to run in parallel.
-This is still a bit of a work in progress but there are a few ways this can be called right now, each with varying levels of utility.
-The best way to see things working is:

-`$ docker-compose up -d chrome && docker-compose scale chrome=8`

-`$ docker-compose up ui_test_framework`

-As with regular runs you can override environment variables to set your browser, version, to run on Browserstack, etc.

-The next steps with this is to get reporting working.